-In adults with type 2 diabetes, Invokana (canagliflozin) is prescribed as a Sodium-Glucose Cotransporter-2 (SGLT2) inhibitor to be used along with diet and exercise to lower blood sugar and improve glycemic control.
+In adults with type 2 diabetes, Invokana, Invokamet and Invokamet XR are prescribed as a Sodium-Glucose Cotransporter-2 (SGLT2) inhibitor to be used along with diet and exercise to lower blood sugar and improve glycemic control.

-Among other things, lawsuits allege that the drug’s makers, including Janssen Pharmaceuticals, Johnson & Johnson, and Mitsubishi Tanabe Pharmaceuticals, failed to warn of those life-threatening risks, improperly marketed the drug, and designed a defective product that prevents the body from metabolizing excess glucose by directing it through the kidneys.
+To date, more than 225 lawsuits have been filed against the companies that manufactured and marketed the drug, including Janssen Pharmaceuticals, Johnson & Johnson, and Mitsubishi Tanabe Pharmaceuticals.
+The lawsuits allege the companies failed to warn of life-threatening risks, improperly marketed the drug, and designed a defective product that prevents the body from metabolizing excess glucose by directing it through the kidneys.

 “It’s a blockbuster drug,” he told The Legal Intelligencer (read story here).

+The FDA previously required that SGLT2 drugs, including Invokana, change their labels to warn about ketoacidosis as a possible side effect.
 Ketoacidosis is a serious condition with more than 200,000 cases reported annually in the U.S.